Wellness for Artists: Music, Movement, and Mindfulness

 $1,290

 As artists, we are constantly using our mental and physical abilities to communicate our artistry.
 In order to have a sustainable, successful, and joyful career, it is imperative to take exquisite care of our minds and bodies.
-Through the Four Pillars of Wellness for Artists: Mindfulness, Movement, Nutrition, and Sleep, you will build a strong foundation in understanding your own mind and body to better support a long and happy career in the arts.
-By exploring the mind-body connection, movement and body function, sleep and nutrition habits, as well as nurturing healthy relationships and a sense of community, you will gain the tools to prevent injuries, stay present in your artistry, and navigate both emotional and physical challenges throughout your career.
+Through the four pillars of wellness for artists: movement, mindfulness, nutrition, and sleep, you will build a strong foundation in understanding your own mind and body to better support a long and happy career in the arts.
+By exploring the mind-body connection, enhancing movement and body function, building healthy sleep and nutrition habits, and fostering supportive relationships and community, you’ll gain the tools to prevent injuries, stay present in your artistry, and navigate both emotional and physical challenges throughout your career.

 Read More